cheblin/AdHoc-protocol/README.md

 Each participant can have _several_ interfaces thru which they exchange the information with others.
 Interfaces are expressed with java `interface` keyword.

-Every interface can contain multiply packs, minimal transmitted information unit, that host can **RECEIVE** and handle thru this interface.
+Every interface can contain multiple packs that host can **RECEIVE** and handle through this interface.
-Packs are denoted with `class` construction inside the interface.
+Packs are, minimal transmitted information unit, and denoted with `class` java construction inside the interface.
-Pack `class` fields are denoted exact information it contains.
+Pack `class` fields are a list of exact information it contains.

 ```java
 package org.company.some_namespace;